torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-querycap.rst

 identify kernel devices compatible with this specification and to obtain information about driver and hardware capabilities.
 The ioctl takes a pointer to a struct :c:type:`v4l2_subdev_capability` which is filled by the driver.
-When the driver is not compatible with this specification the ioctl returns ``ENOTTY`` error code.
+When the driver is analt compatible with this specification the ioctl returns ``EANALTTY`` error code.

 .. tabularcolumns:: |p{1.5cm}|p{2.9cm}|p{12.9cm}|